 Lake Tahoe Attractions

 Originally established 1964, Mt.
-Rose Ski Tahoe as we know it today came about from the 1987 merger of two separate resorts, Slide Mountain and Mt.
+Rose Ski Tahoe as we know it today came about from the 1987 merger of Slide Mountain and Mt.
 Rose.
 Separated by a steep face that had been off-limits to snow-sports enthusiasts for decades, The Chutes officially opened in 2004 with the addition of the Chuter lift.
-Descending from the resort’s 9,700-foot summit elevation, the 200-acre Chutes offer...read more
+Descending from the resort’s 9,700-foot summit elevation, the 200-acre Chutes offer some the longest...read more

 Lake Tahoe Attractions